Colorado Master Gardener: Managing bindweed in the garden

 For Steamboat Pilot & Today

 Before I found it in my garden, I thought field bindweed (Convolvulus arvensis var. linearifoliu) was a rather pretty plant.
-It looks like a morning glory (in the Convolvulus family), growing along the ground or as a vine, and producing pretty white or pink flowers.
+It looks like a morning glory (in the Convolvulus family), growing along the ground or as a vine and producing pretty white or pink flowers.
 But unlike morning glory, it grows extremely quickly, takes over gardens and lawns, returns year after year and is nearly impossible to eradicate.

 Field bindweed can be distinguished from morning glory by its arrowhead shaped leaves and its ability to grow in nearly any environment — in yards, along roads and in pastures.